exercism/perl5/docs/INSTALLATION.md

 ### Installing Necessary Modules
 If you are using a version of Perl older than 5.40, you will need to install the `Test2::V0` testing bundle.
+You will also need to install either `Feature::Compat::Class` or an alternative Object Orientation system for OOP exercises.
 Use the following instructions to set this up (or feel free to use your favorite module installer if you are already familiar with Perl):

 #### local::lib